woronmene/lendsqr-fe-test/README.md

 ## Project Description

 1.)
 The project dashboard or users page shows users detail on a table.
-Must relevant data displayed in the users page are:
+Most relevant data displayed in the users page are:

 - Organization
 - Phone Number